 The good news is that many types of tooth stains are treatable.
 Laser teeth whitening can safely remove years of staining from your teeth in about an hour.
 For more stubborn or intrinsic stains, porcelain veneers may be a better option.

-The best bet is to schedule an appointment with Annapolis dentists Dr. Finlay or Dr. Anderson to determine which treatment is right for you!
+The best bet is to schedule an appointment with Annapolis dentists Dr. Finlay or Dr. Lim to determine which treatment is right for you!